ciscorx/7z-revisions/README.md

  c = consolidate region,
  g = goto date,
- h = toggle highlight differences, j = view the raw diff file a = view all selected diff files in one buffer
+ h = toggle highlight differences, j = view the raw diff file at point a = view all selected diff files in one buffer
+ # = prompt input of sha1 checksum and search for it

  While viewing individual past revisions: q = quit,